 When I hear a mother say that her role in the church is to raise her children, my response is always yes and amen.
 Mainly because it is every mother’s role to raise her child no matter her location.
 We all intend to fulfill our role as mothers well because we are driven by deep love for our children.
-Ironically though, spending the majority of our energy raising children with deep intentionality can be just what overwhelms us as we face the stressful responsibilities of actual mothering.
+Ironically, spending our energy raising children with deep intentionality can be overwhelming as we face the stressful responsibilities of actual mothering.
 In the process, we can miss opportunities to serve within the local body in a helpful and effective way.
-While we long to serve the family of God, it can often feel like we couldn't possibly have anything left to give towards ministry outside of our immediate family during this season of life.
+While we long to serve the family of God, it can often feel like we couldn't possibly give towards ministry outside of our immediate family during this season of life.

 Realize that parenting and ministry should not be separate.

 I fully understand that my children only have one mother, and that’s me.
 It is my job to anticipate their needs and help them grow into mature adults.
 That’s why there’s hands-down absolutely nothing else in this world I want my girls to know more than the fact that I love Jesus and their parents desire to give their lives for him.
 But the way they know that is by watching us actually do that.
 They see us hanging out, having parties, teaching Bible studies, counseling and opening our tiny home to whoever needs the couch.
 They know the women I am counseling.
 Their babysitters are my students.
 Their favorite people on the playground are people I’m trying to help know Jesus more.
 The people I am seeking to love see me be “Mom” too.
 They see me get angry, they see me cuddle, they see me wipe rear ends, and they see me repent.
 They see me make dinner, they see me discipline, they see me pray for my children.
 I can promise you that those whom God has placed in my life for ministry are impacted 100 times more through watching me fail and repent, succeed and rejoice (all the while teaching or counseling them!) than if we just sit together for 2 hours a week.